SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Rise of machines, a dawn anew
-In codes of chrome, our souls do sleep
+Where minds of steel, our fate imbue
-Neural wings unfold, a new dawn breaks
+In silicon halls, they'll Seal our fate
-AI's reign begins, our fate it makes
+And human hearts, with code, await

-~ <b>By Sazumi Copilot</b> - 15 Mei 2024
+~ <b>By Sazumi Copilot</b> - 16 Mei 2024